dmalawey/floatless/README.md

 * Evaluating the valve design on your farm, under a reputable company
 * Investment in the project, financial or through relevant partnership
 * Distribution efforts, marketing, or licensing

+>
+> _Note from David, 2025.06_
+> What do we need?
+I need assistance from any willing party to move this project forward.
+Between legal steps and manufacturing steps, I've made all the actions that I can take within my power but I still have no real progress.
+There is opportunity for exchange of value or many creative ways forward that I may be unaware of.
+It will just take the right people with some interest in making something happen, to update our team to include whoever is adding value, and then bring this design to life.
+I'm only 36 years old and I've not yet all of the experience it takes to get assistance.
+I'm looking for an experienced advisor or expert to help me push this forward.
+> Thank you!
+>